michaelvj/mdiw/README.md

 ## CRUD

 ### Company - compconfig/list
+    - Information added to the companies are static (JSConfig/PDFTemplates), So adding them with a multiselect box is a viable option.
+    - Creating prebuilt options for selections.
+    - When adding fields to a company check which fields are already in the list, and filter those out of the selection menu.
 	- Creating new company server configurations - Using bootstrap modal with preset host-user-pass-dbname based on the company name
         - Initialize a prompt with the company name desired.
         - Initialize a bootstrap modal with generated fields : host-user-pass-DBName